good-loop/doc/pages/policy/security.md

 ### Access to Development Computers

-Physical access to office computers is controlled by personal swipe card, a receptionist, and secure logins.
+Physical access to office computers is controlled by security-managed keys, and secure logins.

 ### Access to Client Data

 Access to the Good-Loop system is via personal logins.
 Each user must have their own login, allowing for fine-grained security control and audit trails.
 Every single web page request is logged for a minimum of two weeks.
-A permanent audit trail is kept for user actions, such as posting a message.
+A 2 week audit trail is kept for all user actions.

 As with any system, clients are responsible for keeping their login details secure.
 If a login should become compromised, we will revoke that login which immediately stops all access.